 This course is for advanced students who need to develop professional quality projects for their portfolios.
 Students will have their current work evaluated, then focus on one project to highlight their strongest skills.
-Students will look at existing professional work in Video Effects, 3D Animation, Web Development, Interactive Media, and Video/Audion Production.
-Students will have one-on-one d and group critique, resulting in presentation of a final high quality media project.
+Students will look at existing professional work in Video Effects, 3D Animation, Web Development, Interactive Media, and Video/Audio Production.
+Students will have one-on-one and group critique, resulting in presentation of a final high quality media project.

-566. Audio for Video, Radio, and Animation (3)
+566. Audio for Video (3)